KAL17002493/LApp/README.md

-make look nicer for practice purposes if nothing else
+Make look nicer for practice purposes if nothing else